drkplaya777/learn_tdd/deploy_tools/fun_facts.md

 # TDD Facts
 -----------

+* **De-duplicate your functional tests, with caution**
+> Every single FT doesn't need to test every singel part of your application.
+In our case, we wanted to avoid going through the full login process for every FT that needs an authenticated user.
+So we used a test fixture to "cheat" and skip that part.
+You might find other thingds you want to skip in your FTs.
+A word of caution, however: functional tests are there to catch unpredictable interactions between different parts of your application.
+So be wary of pushing de-duplication to the extreme.

 * **When writing code to a test, pass the broken condition to ensure the test validates said test**

 * **Mocks - When to use**